Teak Oil is a blend of natural oils which penetrate the wood to protect and enhance the grain, leaving an attractive natural finish.

 Q. Should I be using Teak Oil for garden furniture?

-A. Yes, out of the vaarious wood oils available, Teak Oil is the best for garden furniture.
-Not only does it help keep the wood nourished and protected but it will also help to stop th wood from fading and discolouring.
+A. Yes, out of the various wood oils available, Teak Oil is the best for garden furniture.
+Not only does it help keep the wood nourished and protected but it will also help to stop the wood from fading and discolouring.

 Q. Does Teak Oil stain wood?

 A. No, it is not a wood stain.
 However, it will help to restore the honey colour look Teak should have.
-Restoring this colour completely can be achieved using our Garden Furniture Restoration Kit that contains Teak Cleaner, Teak Brightener and Teak Oil, rather than using a stain.
+Restoring this colour completely can be achieved using our Teak Care Kit that contains Teak Cleaner, Teak Brightener and Teak Oil, rather than using a stain.

 Q. What does the final finish look like?
 I’d like to know before I complete the full job.

 A. Our Teak Oil leaves a nice, natural matt finish.
 For a better idea of the finish, take a look at some of customers photos, or watch one of our videos showing you how to use teak oil.

 We recommend testing this on some spare wood, or in an inconspicuous area before applying it directly to your project.